-The touch command is a standard command used in UNIX/Linux operating system which is used to create, change and modify timestamps of a file.
-Basically, there are two different commands to create a file in the Linux system which is as follows:
+The touch command is a standard command used in the UNIX/Linux operating system which is used to create, change and modify the timestamps of a file.
+Basically, there are two different commands to create a file in the Linux system which are as follows:

 - cat command: It is used to create the file with content.

-Initially, we are in home directory and this can be checked using the pwd command.
-Checking the existing files using command ls and then long listing command(ll) is used to gather more details about existing files.
-As you can see in the below figure there is no existing files.
+Using touch Command Initially, we are in the home directory and this can be checked using the pwd command.
+Checking the existing files using the command ls and then long listing command(ll) is used to gather more details about existing files.
+As you can see in the below figure there are no existing files.

 The file which is created can be viewed by ls command and to get more details about the file you can use long listing command ll or ls -l command .
 Here file with name ‘File1‘ is created using touch command.